- If plastic wrap bandage, leave on minimum two hours, maximum overnight. If Saniderm, leave on maximum 24 hours.

 - Wash your hands before removing your bandage, then wash off your tattoo really well using gentle circles with a liquid, non-scented, anti-bacterial, soap, like liquid Dial, or a non-scented, castile soap, like Dr. Bronner’s.
 Make sure to remove all of the Vaseline, blood, plasma, and ink off of your new tattoo.
 You may have to wash a few times.

-– If you remove the wrap before bed, wear clean, breathable clothing that covers it to sleep in.
-ESPECIALLY if you share a bed with fur babies as they can carry staph on their fur.
-Clean bed sheets are a must if you cannot sleep with the tattoo covered.
+- If you remove the wrap before bed, wear clean, breathable clothing that covers it to sleep in.
+This is ESPECIALLY important if you share a bed with fur babies, as they can carry staph on their fur.
+Clean bed sheets are also a must if you cannot sleep with the tattoo covered.

-– Let air dry or pat dry with CLEAN paper towels.
-NO BATH/HAND TOWELS
+- Let air dry or pat dry with CLEAN paper towels.
+DO NOT USE BATH OR HAND TOWELS.

-– After your tattoo dries out and the skin feels tight or it starts to scab or flake, you can begin to apply a THIN later of Unscented lotion (Lubriderm, Curel, Aquaphor, Eucerine, CeraVe).
-Just enough to keep it moisturized.
-Don’t overdo it!
-If your tattoo is oozing, you are putting too much.
+- After your tattoo dries out and the skin feels tight or it starts to scab or flake, you can begin to apply a THIN later of unscented lotion, such as Lubriderm, Curel, Aquaphor, Eucerine, CeraVe.
+Apply just enough to keep it moisturized — don’t overdo it!
+If your tattoo is oozing, you are putting too much on.
 Use as needed.